 If you suspect your dog suffers from a repetitive behavior disorder, the first thing to do is rule out any other medical or behavioral problem.
 For example, some dogs that appear to be fly snapping for no apparent reason turn out to have eye lesions, and a dog behaving strangely might have had a seizure.
 For these reasons, a thorough medical checkup is your first item of business.

 If your veterinarian diagnoses a repetitive/compulsive behavior pattern in your dog, the best way forward is to see a veterinary behavior specialist for treatment.
 Treatment involves minimizing stress, a behavior modification plan, and sometimes medication.

-Whatever you do, don’t interfere with your dog when he engages in the behavior, especially not if aggression is involved.
-If your dog is causing injury to himself with his behavior, avoid any stress factors or possible triggers and seek help from a qualified professional as soon as possible.
+Whatever you do, don’t interfere with your dog when they engage in the behavior, especially not if aggression is involved.
+If your dog is causing injury to themselves with their behavior, avoid any stress factors or possible triggers and seek help from a qualified professional as soon as possible.

 The Most Common Problems